s-linben/Final-Project/README.md

-# NOTHING WORKS YET!!!
-I just made this repository and I finally figured out how to commit properly to github...
-XD

 # About
 This is a final project on the story of a dying person, as you travel through his/her past.
 You uncover more and more, eventually recovering from your supposed amnesia.
 The main focus of the game is to create a seemingly human-like experience when dealing with death, similar to how Shakespeare did it (though less dramatic and no "poisonous unctions").